samvera-labs/newspaper_works/README.md

     be edited to make uploads optional for (all) work types, by setting `config.work_requires_files = false`.

+  * NewspaperWorks overrides Hyrax's default `:after_create_fileset` event handler.
+Because the Hyrax callback registry only allows single subscribers to any event, application developers who overwrite this handler, or integrate other gems that do likewise, must take care to create a custom composition that ensures all work and queued jobs desired run after this object lifecycle event.

 ## Development and Testing with Vagrant
 * clone samvera-vagrant